 Browse female-identifying sources working in STEM fields.
 You can find experts by location and “save” the ones you intend to connect with.

-Finally, don’t forget to encourage diversity throughout the reporting process.
+Finally, don’t forget to encourage a wide variety of talent throughout the reporting process.
 Try suggesting photographers that aren’t white cis-males for visual storytelling components.
 Don’t know any suitable for your story offhand?
 Diversify Photo and Women Photograph can help!

 Broadcasting or reporting remotely?
-The database at World Fixer connects journalists with local talent, from wranglers to crew and producers.
+The database at World Fixer connects journalists with location-specific help from wranglers to crew and producers.